Stereotypic Movement Disorder: Symptoms, Types, and Treatment

 What Is Stereotypic Movement Disorder?

-What Are the Types of Stereotypic Movement Disorder?
+Types of Stereotypic Movement Disorder

 There are two main types of Stereotypic Movement Disorder, also known as stereotypies, which can be divided into.